 Information for Schools and Colleges

 We’ve a dedicated page with information for schools and colleges who may be interested in supporting Poverty Action Week or Wear a Funky Scarf Day.
 Click here for more information.
 We’d love to hear from schools and colleges and can provide the support and materials to help make any events or activities a success.

-Become a Poverty Action Week Ambassador
+Show your support with a Poverty Action Week Pin Badge